-Boa constrictors are among the largest snakes in the world and can range in length from 8 to 13 feet, although lengths over 11 feet are considered rare.
+Boa constrictors are among the largest snakes in the world and can range in length from 8 to 13 feet although lengths over 11 feet are considered rare.
 They weigh between 60 to 100 pounds.
 Boa constrictors have body colors ranging from tan and red to yellowish-green.
 Their bodies display distinct patterns such as diamonds, circles, and lines.
 These are just a few of many boa constrictor facts.

 Boa constrictors usually have a calm nature and make good pets.
 There are several factors to take into consideration when choosing a boa as a pet.
 It is best to choose your snake from a professional breeder.
 You want to purchase a good, healthy snake so look for the following signs:

 - Firm skin and good muscle tone, feel the snake's body to check for signs of injury.

 - Well-rounded body